 Casimir Dukahz, 1909-88, American writer

-Casimir Dukahz, Asbestos Diary, New York, 1966.
+Casimir Dukahz, The Asbestos Diary, New York, 1966.
+PDF.
 A very witty account of the author's numerous amorous encounters with boys.
 His disclaimer that "all characters and incidents in this Diary are impurely imaginary" is a fine introduction to his typical wit.
 It is always hard to draw the line between fiction and biography, but here we guess that this book and its three sequels are the latter.

 Casimir Dukahz, Vice Versa, New York, 1976.
+PDF.
 The first of three sequels to the preceding, with more connected narrative but less acute wit.

 Soetjipto, born 1910, living 1933, Javanese